 Cannabis, also known as marijuana, is a broad term referring to products made from the leaves, flowers and resins of the cannabis plant.
 Cannabis comes in many forms, such as seeds, fresh cannabis, dried herbal material and oils; it can be smoked, used with a vapourizer or added to food and beverages.
 Cannabis can be used for different purposes, including medicinal and recreational use.
 (Definition adapted from the Government of Alberta.)

 Government of Canada

-In April 2017, the federal government introduced Bill C-45: Cannabis Act to legalize recreational cannabis in July 2018.
+In April 2017, the federal government introduced Bill C-45: Cannabis Act to legalize recreational cannabis on October 17, 2018.
 This bill creates a framework to control the production, distribution, sale and possession of cannabis, and sets possession limits, health and safety standards and criminal penalties for violations.